Taniaosdch/vehicle-data-analysis/README.md

 # 🚗 Predicting used car selling prices (Data Science Project)

 This project builds a machine learning solution for predicting used car selling prices to support dynamic pricing strategies.

+The data was taken from: https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho

 ## Problem Statement